No passwords, No popups, No cost

 2003

 Our site's focus is primarily industrial, where people typically spend thousands of times that much for a plating installation.
-We're certainly not trying to talk you out of a $75 investment in learning and experimentation.
+We're certainly not trying to talk you out of a small investment in learning and experimentation.
 But quality plating with a real plating outfit is hard.
 Quality plating with a toy can be a joke.
-To chrome plate James' bumper with a plating cell like the kits you refer to, would require thousands upon thousands of AA batteries.
-Your job is smaller, but look up Faraday's Law of Electrolysis and figure out how many hundred batteries you would need.
+To chrome plate a bumper with a plating cell like the kits referred to would require thousands upon thousands of AA batteries.
+Your job is smaller, but look up Faraday's Law of Electrolysis and figure out how many hundreds of batteries you would need.
 And then you still have the issue of preparing the substrate so that your plating won't peel off, the fact that it's a chrome substitute not really chrome and it won't quite match, etc. It's a big job.

 Our concern isn't whether you spend $75 -- please do!
 And please try the plating experiments in our FAQ "How Plating Works", which will cost you nothing at all.
-Good luck; we just don't want to tempt you out onto a slippery slope that can pollute, be very costly, or possibly beset you with fines.
+Good luck; we just want you to start small and with relatively safe materials, not tempt you out onto a slippery slope that can pollute, be very costly, or possibly beset you with fines before you are ready.
 Good luck!

 Ted Mooney, finishing.com